gosang/gosang.github.io/content/posts/datastore/implementing-dapper-with-asp-dotnet-core-6.md

 # Introduction

 In the realm of data access in ASP.NET Core 6, developers often face choices between various Object-Relational Mapping (ORM) tools.
 One such tool that has gained popularity is Dapper.
-In this blog post, we will delve into what Dapper is, its rationale, and how it can be effectively implemented in an ASP.NET Core 6 E-Commerce system.
+In this blog post, we will look into what Dapper is, its rationale, and how it can be effectively implemented in an ASP.NET Core 6 E-Commerce system.

 # Understanding Dapper